Swift Title Loan

 • The funding lender's interest is capped at 10% a year, but most of the cost comes from the separate business fee, which is not capped.

-• Your loan amount is based on your vehicle's value, not your credit score, and usually runs about 25% to 50% of that value.
+• Your loan amount is based on your vehicle's value and your income, not your credit score, and usually runs about 25% to 50% of that value.

 Borrowing Responsibly in Texas